Courtship

-Courtship is the period wherein some couples get to know each other prior to a possible marriage or committed romantic, de facto relationship.
+Courtship is the period when some couples become familiar with each other prior to a possible marriage or committed, de facto relationship.
 Courtship traditionally may begin after a betrothal and may conclude with the celebration of marriage.
 A courtship may be an informal and private matter between two people or may be a public affair, or a formal arrangement with family approval.
-Traditionally, in the case of a formal engagement, it is the role of a male to actively "court" or "woo" a female, thus encouraging her to understand him and her receptiveness to a marriage proposal.
+Traditionally, in the case of a formal cisnormative heterosexual engagement, it is the role of a male to actively "court" or "woo" a female, thus encouraging the female to be receptive to a marriage proposal.

 Courtship as a social practice is a relatively recent phenomenon, emerging only within the last few centuries.
 From the standpoint of anthropology and sociology, courtship is linked with other institutions such as marriage and the family which have changed rapidly, having been subject to the effects of advances in technology and medicine.

-As humans societies have evolved from hunter-gatherers into civilized societies, there have been substantial adjustments in relations between people, with even the remaining biological imperative that a woman and man must have sexual intercourse for human procreation to happen being bypassed by in vivo fertilisation.
+In non-human animals, courtship refers to sexual behavior that precedes copulation.

 History

 In the past, marriages in most societies were arranged by parents and older relatives with the goal not being love but legacy and "economic stability and political alliances", according to anthropologists.
 Accordingly, there was little need for a temporary trial period such as courtship before a permanent community-recognized union was formed between a man and a woman.
 While pair-bonds of varying forms were recognized by most societies as acceptable social arrangements, marriage was reserved for heterosexual pairings and had a transactional nature, where wives were in many cases a form of property being exchanged between father and husband, and who would have to serve the function of reproduction.
 Communities exerted pressure on people to form pair-bonds in places such as Europe; in China, society "demanded people get married before having a sexual relationship" and many societies found that some formally recognized bond between a man and a woman was the best way of rearing and educating children as well as helping to avoid conflicts and misunderstandings regarding competition for mates.

 Generally, during much of recorded history of humans in civilization, and into the Middle Ages in Europe, marriages were seen as business arrangements between families, while romance was something that happened outside of marriage discreetly, such as covert meetings.
-The 12th-century book The Art of Courtly Love advised that "True love can have no place between husband and wife."
+The 12th-century book The Art of Courtly Love advised that "True love can have no place between husband and wife".
 According to one view, clandestine meetings between men and women, generally outside of marriage or before marriage, were the precursors to today's courtship.